Indonesian rescuers focus on landslide as quake toll rises - ExBulletin

 The research process will be our priority for now.
 Focus there.
 And this afternoon, we will focus on this one research point, said Widodo.

 Steep conditions and still raining and still having aftershocks.
-The ground is unstable, so you have to be careful, he says.
-But the Minister of Public Works gave the order to his staff, who are used to cutting and filling.
+The ground is unstable, so you have to be careful,” he said.
+But the Minister of Public Works ordered his staff, who are used to cutting and filling.
 I think it can be done soon.

 He added that there are also obstacles to the distribution of supplies to the injured and displaced which are scattered and hard to reach.